axlan/robopenguins-blog/_posts/2026-02-08-reverse-dash.md

 }
 ```

+Decoding the sensor data coming from the bot was actually a lot easier.

+The `_deserialize` function retrieves the bytes accicociated with each value, and calls the functions to scale them and write them to their corresponding JSON keys.

 # Conclusion

 While I present a pretty clear progression to understanding this library, the actual process was much messier.
 I didn't know which leads would be the most fruitful, so sometimes I missed important details as I jumped back and forth, spending time analyzing parts of the library that didn't turn out to be relevant.